-For the second year, the California GLORIA field crew is holding an open-invitation workshop.
+California GLORIA field crew have held, and hope to hold again, open-invitation workshops.
 Interested parties are encouraged to come join us and learn about the alpine environment.
 Educational walks, hiking tours, and lectures will be led by some of the scientists who know the White Mountains best.
 Accommodations are at the UC White Mountain Research Center’s Crooked Creek Research Station, a lovely high elevation mountain lodge surrounded by ancient bristlecone pines.
 These 4 days are a fun field trip / workshop with scientists as your guides, as opposed to our “research weeks”, which are work (but still fun).

-Participant fees for this week will help fund the upcoming GLORIA field work in 2014 & 2015.
+Participant fees for public trips help fund GLORIA field work.

 Lodging is at White Mountain Research Center’s Crooked Creek Station, located at 10,200 ft in the Ancient Bristlecone Pine Forest (Inyo National Forest).
 There is a main dining area and common room, a lab space and a library.